About our business at Tofta Manor

 In 2004, their son Petter moved to Tofta with his family after 10 years in Oslo.
 Together with his wife Karen, he established Tofta Herrgård Konferens (Tofta Manor and Conference), which today hosts conferences and business events all year round, in addition to parties, and last but not least, the much-loved julbord (Christmas smörgåsbord).

-Since 2007, Tofta Manor also offers accommodation.
-New-build ”Smedjan” (the Smithy) and renovated ”Mejeriet” (the Dairy) house 18 lovely hotel rooms.
+In 2007 14 hotel rooms were built in annex “Smedjan” (the Smithy), and spring 2022 4 more rooms in “Verkstan” (the Shop).
 Our website continually published information about weekend packages, dinners and more throughout the year.

 Tofta Manor is more alive than ever, and will stay that way.
 Today, it is home to horses, cows and sheep, as well as all the tourism and destination activities.